-The Right Template Should Draw Attention to Your Community WebsiteFirst impressions count, and you want your community website to start off on the right foot.
-A tacky theme can push people away from your message, but don’t worry: the themes I’ve presented here are well-designed, easy to use, and equipped with all (or most) of the features you’ll need.
+The Right Template Should Draw Attention to Your Community WebsiteFirst impressions are crucial, and you aim for your community website to make a positive initial impact.
+A tacky theme can deter people from engaging with your message, but rest assured, the themes I’ve introduced here maintain well-designed, user-friendly qualities and encompass all (or most) of the features you require.
 If you’re not set on WordPress, you might want to consider a website builder instead.
 Wix lets you customize your site to your heart’s content, while Squarespace has some of the best-looking templates out there.
 Or, if you want a truly unique feel for your site, you can turn to Fiverr to find a professional designer who’ll create a gorgeous custom template for you at an affordable rate.

 Save up to 30 % on your Squarespace plan today!

 Plus get a free domain for one year!